johnnyreilly/typescript-go-considered-brilliant/README.md

 # TypeScript Go considered brilliant

 TypeScript is being ported to Go.
 This is known as "TypeScript 7".
 It's quite likely that you know this by now, as there have been excellent communications from the TypeScript team in a variety of forums.
-Hats off; it's been an object lesson in how to communicate well; straightforward, clear and open.
+In fact, hats off to the team; it's been an object lesson in how to communicate well; straightforward, clear and open.

 There's no shortage of content out there detailing what is known about the port.
 This piece is not that.
 Rather, it's the reflections of two people in the TypeScript community.
 What our thoughts, feelings and reflections on the port are.